 Each, separate drug activity measurement is then analyzed by Dr. Weisenthal, who examines and interprets dozens of microscope slides upon which your cells, stained and then counterstained, are mounted.
 Dr. Weisenthal integrates data from each of the different tests carried-out for you and performs computer comparisons of your various test results with an extensive, multi-parametric index database.
 This is a critical step that converts otherwise crude cell killing data into information that is meaningful, highly specific to you, and clinically-useful for you and your physician.
 Dr. Weisenthal compiled his cytometric profiling database laboriously over a twenty year period.
 It is far more detailed than databases used by any other cytometric profiling laboratory in the world.
 The aim is to achieve the highest levels of accuracy and clinical relevance.
 For more information on the importance of Dr. Weisenthal’s index database, please click here.

-Results of all of the tests are personally and individually evaluated by Larry Weisenthal, M.D., Ph.D..
+Results of all of the tests are obtained and evaluated directly by Larry Weisenthal, M.D., Ph.D..
 Dr. Weisenthal is a physician - a board certified Medical Oncologist (cancer physician) who was a clinical associate and research fellow at the National Cancer Institute.
 Currently, he is Clinical Professor of Medicine (Hematology/Oncology) at University of California Irvine School of Medicine.
 He is widely acknowledged to be the world’s foremost expert in personalized cytometric cancer profiling.
 In addition to his medical degree, Dr. Weisenthal holds a Ph.D. in pharmacology.
-Dr. Weisenthal examines your tumor cells microscopically before and after testing and assesses data produced by the three complementary laboratory technologies used on your behalf.
+Dr. Weisenthal carefully examines your tumor cells microscopically before and after testing and assesses data produced by the three complementary laboratory technologies used on your behalf.
 Then, within the context of your clinical situation and treatment history, he interprets data produced by your profiling analysis.
 This involves performing mathematical comparison of your test results with an extensive index database.
 Based upon his knowledge of the drugs and of your cancer type and clinical situation, along with your individual test results, Dr. Weisenthal determines which drug or combinations of drugs have the best chance of providing benefit to you.
 For each test, Dr. Weisenthal devotes more than 8 hours of hands-on, individualized effort.
 This is in addition to several hours spent by experienced laboratory technologists in preparing your specimen for testing.
 This is done meticulously, under Dr. Weisenthal’s direct supervision, to create the best possible testing environment and produce the most accurate and most useful test results.

-What will personalized cytometric cancer profiling tell me?
+What will Precision Functional Cancer Profiling tell me?

 The tests will show if your cancer cells were killed by exposure to one or more of the 20 to 30 different anti-cancer drugs or drug combinations that might otherwise have been considered as possible treatments for your type of cancer.
 Based upon multiple factors identified in the process of testing your cancer cells, Dr. Weisenthal will apply a mathematical algorithm that will classify each drug tested for you on the basis of its probable clinical benefit or lack of benefit.
 The most promising treatment for you can be identified and ineffective treatments can be avoided.